vvjn/ConvexAlign/README.md

 The program ConvexAlign finds a global alignment between multiple of networks.
 Please cite: Hashemifar, Somaye, Qixing Huang, and Jinbo Xu.
 "Joint Alignment of Multiple Protein–Protein Interaction Networks via Convex Optimization."
 Journal of Computational Biology 23.11 (2016): 903-911.

+I made some modifications to speed some things up, compile it on linux, and automate things.

 +++++++++++++++++++++++++++++++++++++++

 Format of input files: